gciatto/slides-2024-tomforde-ce/content/_index.md

 +++

-title = "Guide for writing markdown slides" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"] aliases = [
+title = "Infrastructures for the Edge-Cloud Continuum on a Small Scale: a Practical Case Study" description = "Infrastructures for the Edge-Cloud Continuum on a Small Scale: a Practical Case Study" outputs = ["Reveal"] aliases = [
     "/guide/"